Oreoluwa100/spotify_airflow_postgres/README.md

 ### Technologies Used:

-Spotify API: To fetch artist, album, track and top track data.
+Spotify API: To fetch artist, album, track and track data.

 PostgreSQL: To store the extracted data.